somasis/musl-wiki/functional-differences-from-glibc.md

 # Miscellaneous functions with GNU quirks

-- GNU getopt permutes argv to pull options to the front, ahead of non-option arguments. musl and the POSIX standard getopt stop processing options at the first non-option argument with no permutation.
+- GNU `getopt` permutes argv to pull options to the front, ahead of non-option arguments. musl and the POSIX standard `getopt` stop processing options at the first non-option argument with no permutation.
-- glibc provides two versions of basename.
+- glibc provides two versions of `basename`.
 The one declared in stdlib.h has alternate semantics and signature that conflict with the standard. musl only provides the standard one.
+- glibc provides a thread-safe `system`.
+Thread safety for `system` is not required by POSIX and musl's version is not thread-safe.